masterflitzer/ms-activation/README.md

 -   Download XML config file from this repository (for Volume Licensing or 365) or generate online with the **Office Customization Tool**: https://config.office.com/deploymentsettings and save it as _odt.xml_ (e.g. `$home/downloads/odt.xml`)

+If you want to deploy the beta, change channel in the 2nd line to: `Channel="BetaChannel"`

 ### Script

 -   Download and run the script _odt.ps1_